toolness/github-l10n-fun/README.md

-This is an app that attempts to make it easy to localize web apps and do L10n workflow through GitHub.
+This is a very experimental app that attempts to make it easy to localize web apps and do L10n workflow through GitHub.

+It currently assumes use of the [ICU Message][] syntax.

 ## Quick Start